Manufacturing in Hong Kong: Formation

 In the 1980s, the labour-intensive industries of Hong Kong, which depended on the city's low costs to remain competitive, faced the problem of increasing land rents and labour costs.
 Moreover, the increase of population did not suffice as the demand for products grew.
 Compared to the other three Asian Tigers, Hong Kong's capital-intensive and technology-intensive industries were undeveloped and some less developed countries, such as Thailand, Malaysia and Indonesia, exceeded Hong Kong in the labour-intensive field.
 Another problem was the increasing protectionism of Western countries, causing some privileges to be removed and extra restrictions placed on Hong Kong products.

-Meanwhile, the economic reforms in Mainland China provided a favourable condition for building factories there.
+Meanwhile, the reform and opening up in mainland China provided a favourable condition for building factories there.
 Mainland China had labour and land and looser pollution control than Hong Kong.
 The average daily wage of Hong Kong was HK$65 in 1981, compared to HK$2 in Guangdong in 1980.
 Mainland China's infrastructure and facilities were less developed than Hong Kong, further cutting costs.
 It also has a lot of flat land for industrial development and a large local market.
 Therefore, Hong Kong industrialists took advantage of Mainland China's pull factors by relocating their factories there.

 Most factories relocated to the Pearl River Delta.
 The roads, ports and communication networks of the Pearl River Delta were rapid, and places such as Guangzhou and Foshan had good light industry bases.
 According to government estimates, among the relocated factories, 94% of them relocated to Guangdong from 1989 to 1992.
 Among those, 43% relocated to Shenzhen and 17% to Dongguan.
 However, industrial relocation was not limited to Mainland China.
 Some industrialists relocated their factories to nearby countries such as Thailand, India, the Philippines, Myanmar, Bangladesh, Vietnam, Indonesia, and Malaysia.